-Now the chickens are happy in their 5 by 10 foot hen house and run.
-And I look forward to starting seeds this winter and also to having more room to house some favorite tropical plants during winter freezes in my 7 by 10 foot greenhouse.
-Many of the materials used to build the greenhouse and chicken house were recycled, re-purposed, salvaged or left over from other projects, except for the frame and the roofing materials.
+Now the chickens are happy in their 5x10 foot hen house and run.
+And I look forward to starting seeds this winter and also to having more room to house some favorite tropical plants during winter freezes in my 7x10 foot greenhouse.
+Many of the materials used to build the greenhouse and chicken house were recycled, re-purposed, salvaged, or leftover from other projects, except for the frame and the roofing materials.

 Here's how we did it.
 I helped with the design and even some of the construction and also photographed the entire process from layout to putting the chickens in.

-The chicken house and coop and the greenhouse share the 10 by 12 foot building which is situated next to the garden and in front of the Satsuma trees.
+The chicken house and coop and greenhouse share the 10x12 foot building which is situated next to the garden and in front of the Satsuma trees.
 This will provide an extra layer of shelter during winter for these orange trees while providing easy access from the greenhouse to the vegetable garden when it's time to plant the seedlings out.

-The chickens' part measures 5 feet by 10 feet.
+The chickens' part measures 5x10 feet.
 It is completely covered with chicken wire and hardware cloth or siding on all sides and has a roof over the entire structure.
 The hardware cloth extends 9 inches out and into the dirt to deter burrowing predators from digging in.

-The greenhouse measures 7 feet by 10 feet.
-It has window screen and hardware cloth on 3 sides and clear fiber glass on the roof and part of the common wall.
+The greenhouse measures 7x10 feet.
+It has a window screen and hardware cloth on 3 sides and clear fiberglass on the roof and part of the common wall.
 In the south where we live, a greenhouse is needed for only about 4 months out of the year, so we designed it to be used as a gazebo during warmer weather and added a ceiling fan.
 During winter, I can put plastic up on the 3 screened sides.
-The sink will be used year round for washing and filling hummingbird feeders and for potting and watering plants.
+The sink will be used year-round for washing and filling hummingbird feeders and for potting and watering plants.